 Buying a home in Puerto Rico can be a smart decision, especially as a long-term investment.
 The island's real estate market offers potential for equity growth thanks to generally lower property prices than many areas in the mainland U.S.

 Additionally, Puerto Rico provides attractive tax incentives, such as substantial property tax exemptions, which can enhance the financial benefits of purchasing property.
 However, it's important to consider the current market conditions, including rising interest rates and limited inventory, which can affect property values and availability.
-Engaging with experienced real estate professionals can help navigate these complexities, ensuring that your investment is sound and tailored to your financial and lifestyle goals.
+Engaging with experienced real estate professionals can help navigate these complexities, ensuring that your capital investment is sound and tailored to your financial and lifestyle goals.

 How do income taxes and federal income tax obligations differ for residents of Puerto Rico?